slowernews/wisdom-tldr/chapters/chapter_3_action.md

 We feel obliged to repay favors we have received.
 We feel obliged to make a concession to someone who has made a concession to us.
 Cialdini moved from rejection to compliance after the boy had moved from a larger to a smaller request.
 The remarkable thing, and this is where bias comes in, was that Cialdini was not at all interested in either of the things the boy had offered.
 -->

+> *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*

+Mirroring works best when your group is in minority.

+> *'Being pacifist in face of wolves is the source of endless tragedy.'*

+> *'To change a status quo established by a minority, the majority must unite.
+To do that use non-violent organized action and humor, keeping the risk as low as possible so everybody can join your side.' -- Srdja Popovic*